Update — July 2, 2020

-Update: A few years ago, when HqO was just a few months old, our CEO, Chase Garbarino, wrote this blog about the disconnect between office tenants and their landlords.
-At the time, HqO had just signed some of its first customers and had less than 5M sq. ft. in its total portfolio.
+A few years ago, when HqO was just a few months old, our CEO, Chase Garbarino, wrote this blog about the disconnect between office tenants and their landlords.
+At the time, HqO had just signed some of its first customers and had fewer than 5M sq. ft. in its total portfolio.

-Looking back at this blog a little over two years later — now with a portfolio of 100M sq. ft., about 200 assets, and over 65 customers under contract — we were struck by the realization that the fundamentals of our mission as a company have not changed.
+Looking back at this blog a little over two years later — now with a portfolio of over 100M sq. ft., about 200 assets, and over 65 customers under contract — we were struck by the realization that the fundamentals of our mission as a company have not changed.
 We wanted to resurface this piece to highlight the tenant data that drove our thinking back in 2018 and to underscore the core principles of HqO’s mission:

 We have always believed that landlords can have better outcomes if they create stronger connections with their tenants.
 We have always believed that this connection can facilitate better tenant experiences.
 We have always believed that technology is the quickest and most effective way to foster this connection.

 We still believe in the power of connection, but what has changed is the scope of our product and the value it provides our customers.
-Evolving to be much more than the “app for your building” Chase references in this piece, HqO has now launched HqOS — the operating system for commercial office buildings.
+Evolving to be much more than the “app for your building” Chase references in this piece, HqO has now launched HqOS — the end-to-end operating system for commercial office buildings.

 Original Post Below: